hackware1993/Flutter_ConstraintLayout/README.md

 [简体中文](https://github.com/hackware1993/flutter-constraintlayout/blob/master/README_CN.md)

 A super powerful Stack, build flexible layouts with constraints.
 Similar to ConstraintLayout for Android and AutoLayout for iOS.
+But the code implementation is much more efficient, it has O(n) layout time complexity and no linear equation solving is required.

 # Greatly improve Flutter development experience and efficiency.
 Improve application performance